SlimeKnights/TinkersConstruct/README.md

 #[Tinkers' Construct](http://www.minecraftforum.net/topic/1659892-tinkers-construct/)

+Currently preparing for 1.7.
+Nothing in master is final; check the 1.6.4 branch for that.

 Modify all the things, then do it again!
 Melt down any metals you find.
 Turn everything into golems!